 7) Participate as clinically active faculty at the level of Instructor in the Clinician Educator line.

-Wellness is not just a focus of study.
-Fellows are encouraged to take advantage of the many benefits of our beautiful locale, including close proximity to urban entertainment in San Francisco, the restorative Napa/Sonoma Valley wine country, and the stunning Sierra Nevada mountains for hiking and skiing.
+Fellows can also take advantage of the many benefits of our beautiful locale, including close proximity to urban entertainment in San Francisco, the restorative Napa/Sonoma Valley wine country, and the stunning Sierra Nevada mountains for hiking and skiing.

 Fellows combine clinical shifts in an academic teaching hospital with didactics.